SiliconLabs/peripheral_examples/series1/pcnt/pcnt_trigger_compare_clear_prs/readme.txt

-PCNT_TRIGGER_COMPARE_CLEAR_PRS
+pcnt_trigger_compare_clear_prs

 This project demonstrates the trigger compare and clear functionality of the pulse counter using interrupts.
 The program requests an interrupt whenever the pulse counter clock (PRS in this example) triggers a compare and clear command and the result is the counter less than or equal to the top value.
 Note the top value is set to 5 in this example.
 This feature is only for series 1 boards.

 How To Test: